ThomasCodes02/Quarterly-Assessment-3/README.md

 # Quarterly-Assessment-3
 # Creation of the Database
-# Inserted Question for Course DS 3850
+# Inserted Questions for Course DS 3850
-# Inserted Question for Course DS 4220
+# Inserted Questions for Course DS 4220
+# Inserted Questions for Course DS 4210